Millions are sweating it out as a heat wave nears its peak from Midwest to Maine

 SQUAM LAKE, N.H. — (AP) — A heat wave from the Midwest to New England moved closer to a breaking point Thursday as millions of people sweated out another day.

-The National Weather Service predicted it would peak in the eastern Great Lakes and New England Thursday and in the Ohio Valley and Mid-Atlantic by the weekend.
+The National Weather Service predicted it would peak in the eastern Great Lakes and New England Thursday and in the Ohio Valley and Mid-Atlantic by the weekend, but said oppressive heat will linger or grow over much of the rest of the country, including triple-digit highs in California and Arizona.

 Heat index readings combining temperature and humidity were expected to surpass 100 degrees (37.7 C) in many locations, possibly setting some all-time records, the weather service said, and because record overnight temperatures could prevent natural cooling, heat danger could build up indoors.